MoolahModding/site/docs/advanced/asset-toolkit/models/index.md

 If you get stuck or need help, please check there first for the most up-to-date information.
 :::

-:::danger
+:::danger Distribution
-You cannot legally distribute the assets obtained by following this guide.
+You cannot legally distribute the assets obtained by following this guide without explicit permission from Starbreeze.
 :::

 :::note
-This guide assumes you have already created an [Unreal Editor project](#).
+This guide assumes you have already completed some or all of the steps for [generating assets](..).
 :::

 ## Extracting ActorX files